leenoah390/Data_Analysis_with_Python/README.md

 # Data_Analysis_with_Python
-My code for the 5 projects needed to earn the certification.
+My code for the 5 projects needed to earn the "Data Analysis with Python" certification from FreeCodeCamp.com.
 The projects were submitted on replit.com.
 My profile for the website is linked below for verification.
 To check:
     1. Click any of the widgets under the header "All Repls" (project submissions are in in order by date, desc.)
     2. On the right-hand side of the opened tab, click on the green "run" button
     3. The code will run and and output of "Ran (n) tests in (n)seconds, OK"